square/connect-api-examples/README.md

 1. Choose one of the two employees, `Amy Johnson` and `John Smith`, created by the seeding command, set optional configurations for the selected employee on the right-side panel, then click or tap the **Save** button on the right bottom corner of the page.

 1. On the **Start Your Free Trial of Appointments for Teams** pop-up window, click or tap the **Start Trial** button.
-Note that you must use the `sandbox` environment to use the free trial.
+Note that use of the `sandbox` environment is always free of charge.

 1. Repeat the **Add Employee** step to add the other staff.